As humans, we’re visual by nature. The fact that we can process images up to 60,000 times faster than words tells us this clearly.

 - Draw attention to the right features (like your CTA)

-You’ll convert more visitors into guests because you make a stronger first impression.
+You’ll convert more visitors into guests if you make a stronger first impression.

-Using color psychology to snag more bookings isn’t about “tricking” guests.
-And it’s not about playing on emotions or manipulating minds.
+Using colour psychology to snag more bookings isn’t about “tricking” guests or preying on people’s emotions.